What Is Energy Management & How Can You Use It?

 This article explains what energy management is, why it is important today, and how you can use energy management to better understand your organization.

-It's aimed at anyone who wants to know more about energy management within a building, be it your office, the school your children go to, or even your home.
+It's aimed at anyone who wants to know more about energy management or achieve energy saving within a building, be it your office, the school your children go to, or even your home.